Mercedes GLS review

 While the previous GLS platform could be followed all the way back to 2005 and the M-Class SUV, the current model shares it underpinnings with the latest GLE.
 With a structure that’s both lighter and more rigid than before, it helps Mercedes to deliver superb refinement.
 It also enables the brand to install the latest and fanciest version of its MBUX infotainment system, plus a host of advanced safety tech.

 The GLS family kicks off with the AMG Line Premium trim.
 Standard kit includes 22-inch alloy wheels, a 360-degree camera and a panoramic sunroof.
-Above it sits the AMG Line Premium Plus: it costs £5,250 more, adding augmented-reality navigation, massaging climate-controlled front seats, plus heated front and rear armrests.
+Above it sits the AMG Line Premium Plus: it costs around £8,000 more, adding massaging climate-controlled front seats, heated front and rear armrests and a rear seat entertainment system.
+The AMG Line Premium Plus Executive trim features 23-inch alloy wheels, climate-controlled rear seats, a heated steering wheel, nappa leather trim and additional wireless mobile phone charging in the rear cabin.

 There’s one car that Mercedes has clearly pitched itself towards: the BMW X7, another imposing SUV that delivers space and refinement for up to seven people.
 The Range Rover Sport is also similarly matched on price, but it can’t compete with the Merc’s rear seat space.
 Above the GLS price-wise – but unable to match its seating count – are the Bentley Bentayga and the Rolls Royce Cullinan.